Regan Griffiths

+Career

+Crewe Alexandra

 A graduate of Crewe Alexandra's Academy, he signed a professional contract in 2018.
 In February 2020, he joined Kidsgrove Athletic on a month-long loan before having a similar spell at Witton Albion in October that year.
 The following month, on 10 November 2020, Griffiths made his Crewe debut in an EFL Trophy group game against Shrewsbury Town.
 Griffiths made his League One debut at Portsmouth in a 4–1 defeat on 21 November 2020.

 On 31 March 2021, Griffiths joined Notts County on loan to the end of their National League season, making his debut in a 1–0 win over Wrexham on 2 April 2021, and ultimately making 12 appearances as County reached, but lost, a National League play-off semi-final on 12 June 2021.

 Meanwhile, on 13 May 2021, Crewe announced that it had offered Griffiths a new contract; on 18 June 2021, Griffiths signed a new two-year deal through to summer 2023.
 On 4 May 2022, Crewe announced Griffiths had accepted a new deal until 2024.

+On 1 September 2023, Griffiths and team-mate Billy Sass-Davies joined National League side Boreham Wood on loan deals running to 31 January 2024.
+He made his debut on 2 September 2023, in a 1–0 home defeat by Barnet.
+On 10 January 2024, he was released from his Crewe contract by mutual consent.

+Kidderminster Harriers

+On 12 February 2024, it was announced he had signed for National League side Kidderminster Harriers.
+He made his Harriers debut on 17 February 2024 in the side's goalless draw against Dorking Wanderers.

+Marine

+In July 2024, Griffiths was signed by National League North side Marine.

+Altrincham

+He left Marine by mutual consent on 10 January 2025, and, on 28 January 2025, joined National League side Altrincham, making his debut in a 2–1 National League Cup victory over Wolverhampton Wanderers' under-21s later the same day.

+Macclesfield

+In July 2025, Griffiths signed for National League North side Macclesfield.